Patrick Comerford

 The second named son of James and Catherine Comerford was:

-District Inspector Francis ‘Frank’ Comerford ( -1940).
-He was born in Urlingford, Co Kilkenny.
-He was a member of the Royal Irish Constabulary had 33 years police experience before he moved from Ballymote, Co Sligo, to Tuam, Co Galway, on 2 October 1912.
+(District Inspector) FRANCIS (‘Frank’) COMERFORD (ca 1861-1940).
+He was born in Urlingford, Co Kilkenny, ca 1861.
+Frank Comerford was an RIC officer in Tralee, Co Kerry, Bagenalstown, Co Carlow, where he was the Head Consable, and Ballymote, Co Sligo, before he moved to Tuam, Co Galway, on 2 October 1912.
 It is said that he “gained the goodwill of all by his tact and forbearance”, and that the general feeling was that had he not retired before 1920, “the sack of Tuam would never have occurred.”
-He died in December 1940.
+He died in December 1940, aged 79.

 Their son:

-William James Valentine Comerford, solicitor, Tuam, Co Galway.
+WILLIAM JAMES VALENTINE COMERFORD (1903-1970s), solicitor, Tuam, Co Galway.
+He was born in Bagenalstown, Co Carlow, on 14 February 1903.
 He qualified as a solicitor in February 1924, and started to practice in Tuam, Co Galway, as Henry Concanon & Co.
 In 1954, he moved the practice to 9 William Street, Galway.
 At that time, he was in partnership with Frank Meagher.

-2, (Dr) Francis Rory Comerford (1933- ).
+1, (Dr) Francis Rory (Rory) Comerford (1933- ), MB BCh BAO.
 He grew up in Galway and studied medicine at University College Galway, graduating in 1957.
 He did postgraduate work at the Royal Postgraduate Medical School, London, and trained in Rheumatology at the Lamuel Shattuck Hospital, Boston City Hospital and Boston University, and received his MD in 1974.
 He returned to the Department of Experimental Medicine in Galway in 1974.
-He was Director of the Electron Microscopy Unit, Vice-Dean of the Medical Faculty at UCG, and had teaching visits to Tirgu Mures, Romania, and Malaysia and worked diligently with the Medical Consortium to inform students of the openings available in Ireland.
-As a result of this many students came to Ireland.
-His wife, Dr Phil Comerford, was a lecturer in Anatomy.
-They have a son, Francis Comerford, and a daughter, Barbara.
+He was Director of the Electron Microscopy Unit, Vice-Dean of the Medical Faculty at UCG, had teaching visits to Tirgu Mures, Romania, and Malaysia and worked with the Medical Consortium to inform students of the openings available in Ireland.
+He married Philomena O’Toole on 14 January 1960.
 Dr Rory Comerford is commemorated by the Comerford Prize at the School of Medicine in University College Cork.
+Dr Phil Comerford was a lecturer in Anatomy.
+They have a son and a daughter:

-Henry Comerford, qualified as a solicitor in 1963, and joined the practice in Galway.
-Henry Comerford is the author of the standard reference books on fisheries legislation in Ireland.
-In the 1950s, he was a member of the Radio Eireann Players, and featured in many broadcast plays, including Denis Johnston’s The Moon on the Yellow River.
+HENRY COMERFORD (1936-2016), was born in Dublin in 1936.
+He was educated at Castleknock College, Dublin (1954), and at UCD and UCG.
+He qualified as a solicitor in 1963, and joined the family practice in Galway.
+Henry Comerford was the author of the standard reference books on fisheries legislation in Ireland.
+In the 1950s, he was a member of the Radio Éireann Players, and featured in many broadcast plays, including Denis Johnston’s The Moon on the Yellow River.
+Later he acted with the Gate and the Gas Company Theatre, Dun Laoghaire, and he had two plays produced in the Peacock Theatre.

 Henry Comerford continued in partnership in Galway following his father’s retirement in the early 1970s.
 He later amalgamated the then firm of Henry Concanon & Co with Sean Ford or Sean MacGiollarnath and Albert L O’Dea under the practice name of Concanon & Co as the new firm’s name.

 The partnership Concanon & Co was dissolved amicably in 1982, and Henry Comerford began a new practice as a sole practitioner that year as Henry Comerford & Co at Sea Road, Galway.
-He retired gracefully when John Dillon-Leetch and Robert Potter-Cogan acquired the practice in 1995, and they continue to practice with the name of Henry Comerford & Co.
-“Traditionally we stand for unyielding adherence to the principles of trust, fair play and independence in pursuit of justice,” they say.
-“Our clients are individuals who seek professional and independent legal expertise.
-Truth and experience constitute our foundations.”
+He retired when John Dillon-Leetch and Robert Potter-Cogan acquired the practice in 1995, and they continue to practice with the name of Henry Comerford & Co.
+‘Traditionally we stand for unyielding adherence to the principles of trust, fair play and independence in pursuit of justice,’ they say.
+‘Our clients are individuals who seek professional and independent legal expertise.
+Truth and experience constitute our foundations.’

-Henry Comerford married Deirdre Donovan, from Tralee, Co Kerry, and they have a son and a daughter, William Stephen Comerford and Emma Louise Comerford.
+Henry Comerford died at home on 26 February 2016.
+He married Deirdre Donovan, from Tralee, Co Kerry, in Castlebar, Co Mayo, in 1963, and they have a son and a daughter:

 The second surviving son and youngest child of James Comerford and his wife Catherine (above) of Urlingford, Co Kilkenny, was: